-The following table sets forth information concerning the total compensation our chief executive officer and two other highest paid executive officers other than the chief executive officer, who we refer to as our named executive officers, earned for services rendered to us in all capacities during the year ended December 31, 2017.
+The following table sets forth information concerning the total compensation our chief executive officer and two other highest paid executive officers other than the chief executive officer, who we refer to as our named executive officers, earned for services rendered to us in all capacities during the year ended December 31, 2018.
+For 2018, our named executive officers were Bonnie Anderson, our Chairman and Chief Executive Officer, Christopher M. Hall, our Chief Operating Officer and President, and Keith Kennedy, our Chief Financial Officer and Secretary.